 Justice Department says law enforcement response to Uvalde shooting was a failure

-Washington — The Justice Department on Thursday has completed a blistering report on the response by law enforcement to the 2022 mass shooting in Uvalde, Texas, calling it a "failure."
+Washington — The Justice Department on Thursday has completed a hard-hitting report on the response by law enforcement to the 2022 mass shooting in Uvalde, Texas, calling it a "failure" and citing a host of issues that allowed the attack to go on even as police were on the scene.

 "The response to the May 24, 2022, mass casualty incident at Robb Elementary School was a failure," the 575-page report states.

 The Justice Department found that 77 minutes elapsed from when law enforcement arrived on the scene to when the suspect was killed.
-Officers treated the situation not as an active shooter operation, but rather as a "barricaded suspect," the review found.
+The incident was treated not as an active shooter situation, but rather as a "barricade scenario," the review found.

+"The most significant failure was that responding officers should have immediately recognized the incident as an active shooter situation," the review found.

 Arrendondo, who was fired in the wake of allegations he made numerous critical errors during the shooting, receives much of the blame for the response.